ich777/unraid_lxc_pihole/README.md

 ## Step 3: Set a static IP

 This step is highly recommended but not necessary.
-Usually it is enough that you container get a random IP address assigned from your DHCP server since the static IP address which you want to use for DNS is assigned in [Configure keepalived](#step-4-configure-keepalived).
+Usually it is enough that you container get a random IP address assigned from your DHCP server since the static IP address which you want to use for DNS is assigned in [configure keepalived](#step-4-configure-keepalived).

 You have multiple options here: